enmanuelbayen/Leaderboard-project/README.md

 # 📖 To Do List website using Webpack!  <a name="about-project"></a>

-> Here you can save the thing you need get done on your day!
+> See who has the highest score of the day among your friends and other people !

 ## 🛠 Built With <a name="built-with"></a>